-4.1.3.3 Classification of mixtures when data are available for the complete mixture
+4.1.3.3 Classification of mixtures when toxicity data are available for the complete mixture

-- 4.1.3.3.1 When the mixture as a whole has been tested to determine its aquatic toxicity, it can be classified according to the criteria that have been agreed for substances, but only for acute toxicity.
-The classification should be based on the data for fish, crustacea and algae/plants.
-Classification of mixtures by using LC{50} or EC{50} data for the mixture as a whole is not possible for chronic categories since both toxicity data and environmental fate data are needed, and there are no degradability and bioaccumulation data for mixtures as a whole.
-It is not possible to apply the criteria for chronic classification because the data from degradability and bioaccumulation tests of mixtures cannot be interpreted; they are meaningful only for single substances. - 4.1.3.3.2 When there is acute toxicity test data (LC{50} or EC{50}) available for the mixture as a whole, this data as well as information with respect to the classification of components for chronic toxicity should be used to complete the classification for tested mixtures as follows.
-When chronic (long-term) toxicity data (NOEC) is also available, this should be used as well. - (a) L(E)C50 (LC50 or EC50) of the tested mixture \leq 100mg/l and NOEC of the tested mixture \leq 1.0 mg/l or unknown: - → Classify mixture as Category Acute 1, 2 or 3 - → Apply Summation of Classified Components approach (see 4.1.3.5.5) for chronic classification (Chronic 1, 2, 3, 4 or no need of chronic classification); - (b) $L(E)C{50}$ of the tested mixture ≤ 100 mg/l and NOEC of the tested mixture > 1.0 mg/l: - → Classify mixture as Category Acute 1, 2 or 3 - → Apply Summation of Classified Components approach (see 4.1.3.5.5) for classification as Category Chronic 1.
-If the mixture is not classified as Category Chronic 1, then there is no need for chronic classification; - (c) L(E)C50 of the tested mixture >100mg/l, or above the water solubility, and NOEC of the tested mixture ≤ 1.0 mg/l or unknown: - → No need to classify for acute toxicity hazard - → Apply Summation of Classified Components approach (see 4.1.3.5.5) for Chronic classification (Category Chronic 4 or no need for chronic classification); - (d) L(E)C50 of the tested mixture >100mg/l, or above the water solubility, and NOEC of the tested mixture > 1.0 mg/l: - → No need to classify for acute or chronic toxicity hazard
+4.1.3.3.1 When the mixture as a whole has been tested to determine its aquatic toxicity, it can be classified this information can be used for classifying the mixture according to the criteria that have been agreed for substances, but only for acute toxicity.
+The classification should normally be based on the data for fish, crustacea and algae/plants (paragraphs 4.1.1.3 and 4.1.1.4).
+When adequate acute Classification of mixtures by using $LC{50}$ or $EC{50}$ or chronic data for the mixture as a whole is not possible for chronic categories since both toxicity data and environmental fate data are needed, and there are no degradability and bioaccumulation data for mixtures.
+It is not possible to apply the criteria for chronic classification because the data from degradability and bio-accumulation tests of mixtures cannot be interpreted; they are meaningful only for single substances.\are lacking, "bridging" or "summation" approach should be applied (see decision logic 4.1.5.2.2 and paragraphs 4.1.3.4 and 4.1.3.5).

+4.1.3.3.2 When there is acute toxicity test data ( $LC{50}$ or $EC{50}$ ) available for the mixture as a whole, this data as well as information with respect to the classification of ingredients for chronic toxicity should be used to complete the classification for tested mixtures as follows.
+When chronic (long-term) toxicity data (NOEC) is also available, this should be used as well.

+- (a) L(E)C50 (LC50 or EC50) of the tested mixture $\leq$ 100mg/l and NOEC of the tested mixture $\leq$ 1.0 mg/l or unknown: - (i) Classify mixture as Category Acute 1, 2 or 3 - (ii) Apply summation of classified ingredients approach (see 4.1.3.5.5) for chronic classification (Chronic 1, 2, 3, 4 or no need of chronic classification); - (b) L(E)C50 of the tested mixture $\leq$ 100mg/l and NOEC of the tested mixture > 1.0 mg/l: - (i) Classify mixture as Category Acute 1, 2 or 3 - (ii) Apply summation of classified ingredients approach (see 4.1.3.5.5) for classification as Category Chronic 1.
+If the mixture is not classified as Category Chronic 1, then there is no need for chronic classification; - (c) L(E)C50 of the tested mixture >100 mg/l, or above the water solubility, and NOEC of the tested mixture $\leq$ 1.0 mg/l or unknown: - (i) No need to classify for acute toxicity hazard - (ii) Apply summation of classified ingredients approach (see 4.1.3.5.5) for Chronic classification (Category Chronic 4 or no need for chronic classification); - (d) L(E)C50 of the tested mixture >100 mg/l, or above the water solubility, and NOEC of the tested mixture > 1.0 mg/l: - (i) No need to classify for acute or chronic toxicity hazard